S.Korea's coronavirus battle propels Moon's party to election win

 Driven by record high participation in early voting over the weekend, turnout was 66.2%, higher than any parliamentary elections held since 1992, according to the National Election Commission.
 About 2,800 coronavirus patients were allowed to vote by mail or in person, using special booths, while more than 13,000 in self-quarantine cast their ballots after polls closed.

 Approval ratings for Moon and his Democratic Party took a serious blow in February when the first major outbreak outside of China hit South Korea, which was already reeling from a stagnant economy and a series of domestic political scandals.
-But since then, the administration's largely successful campaign against the virus provided a boon for Moon and his progressive party in the election.
+But since then, the administration's largely successful campaign against the virus provided a boon in popularity for Moon and his progressive party.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)